History of the company

 As soon as one of his sons and a former colleague realised that Arjan was serious about setting up his own innovative leak detection company, they decided to take the plunge with him.
 His son, Serge Smit, brought a raft of commercial experience with him including project management whilst former research colleague, Pim Jobse, had extensive experience in the development of prototypes and test equipment.
 They complemented one another in business and personal terms.
 They moved in to premises in Bunnik and attended a packaging trade show.
 At this trade show they were discovered by packaging companies from around the world who were desperately looking for an improved leak detection system.
 They extended their product range, sent out their equipment to various parts of the world and Arjan, Pim and Serge travelled to Düsseldorf, Paris, Naples, Bern and London and on to Johannesburg, Moskow, Toronto and Singapore to offer advice about implementing their leak detection method.

 In addition to stand alone equipment, now in-line leak detection solutions can also be supplied.
-Larger premises are required to do this, so five years after being founded the company has moved.
+Larger premises are required to do this, so in 2015, five years after being founded, the company has moved.
 The company’s new premises in Houten offers the extra space required for the development, testing and manufacturing of in-line installations.
+Two years later, in 2017, Oxipack moves to an even more spacious building in Houten, which also offers space for multiple inline arrangements at the same time.

 The team is bolstered by technical specialists who can build the measuring equipment, prototypes and test rigs.